UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 - All generated color pallettes and font sizes/weights should comply with [WCAG 2.0 AA contrast guidelines](https://www.w3.org/TR/WCAG20/#visual-audio-contrast) in their default state.
 Components and utilities with hover/focus/active states should try to comply with these contrast requirements whenever possible.
 - Except in rare cases, don't remove default `:focus` styles (via e.g. `outline: none;`) without providing alternative styles.
 See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines/) for more details.

+New/modified Sass code should not throw any Sass-lint errors.
+We recommend using a [Sass-lint integration with your IDE of choice](https://www.npmjs.com/package/sass-lint#ide-integration) to show linter warnings/errors as you code.
+This repo includes a Sass-lint config file with the desired linter rulesets for this project.

 ### JS

 [Adhere to the jQuery Coding Standards and Best Practices](http://lab.abhinayrathore.com/jquery-standards/).

 - 2 spaces (no tabs)
 - Don't use [jQuery event alias convenience methods](https://github.com/jquery/jquery/blob/master/src/event/alias.js) (such as `$().focus()`).
 Instead, use [`$().trigger(eventType, ...)`](https://api.jquery.com/trigger/) or [`$().on(eventType, ...)`](https://api.jquery.com/on/), depending on whether you're firing an event or listening for an event.
 (For example, `$().trigger('focus')` or `$().on('focus', function (event) { /* handle focus event */ })`) We do this to be compatible with custom builds of jQuery where the event aliases module has been excluded.

+New/modified JavaScript code should not throw any eslint errors.
+We recommend using a [eslint integration with your IDE of choice](https://eslint.org/docs/user-guide/integrations#editors) to show linter warnings/errors as you code.
+This repo includes an eslint config file with the desired linter rulesets for this project.